-Principal Contact: Lawrence McGahey
+Principal contact: Lawrence McGahey

 A student wishing to prepare for veterinary medicine ordinarily chooses the pre‑professional track in Biology.
 It is important that the student research the prerequisites of the particular veterinary medical programs to which he/she plans to apply.

-Principal Contact: Douglas Walton
+Principal contact: Douglas Walton

-Students wishing to enter a Physician Assistant Program typically choose a Biology or Biochemistry major; the Bachelor of Arts degree in Chemistry is also a possible route with the appropriate biology coursework.
+Students wishing to enter a physician assistant program typically choose a Biology or Biochemistry major; the Bachelor of Arts degree in Chemistry also is a possible route with the appropriate biology coursework.
 Some PA schools have admission requirements for extensive volunteer or work requirements in health care.

-Principal Contact: Lawrence McGahey
+Principal contact: Lawrence McGahey

-Principal Contact: Lawrence McGahey
+Principal contact: Lawrence McGahey

 Designed for students who wish to pursue a career as an accountant in the manufacturing and service sectors, in governmental and not-for-profit organizations and in public accounting in some states.
 The major provides exceptionally strong preparation for the CPA and CMA exams.

 The computer revolution continues at a rapid pace.
-It constantly presents new concepts, technologies, methodologies and techniques which change the way organizations and individuals do their work.
+It constantly presents new concepts, technologies, methodologies and techniques that change the way organizations and individuals do their work.
 Organizations of all sizes are seeking college graduates in the information systems field to help them deal with this ongoing change.
 Computer Science/Computer Information Systems at St. Scholastica is an innovative alternative to the computer science programs offered at many colleges and universities.
 Students in the program learn current and emerging computer technologies and the means to apply these system technologies in solving organizational problems.
-In addition to the core computer concepts, students select a specific application concentration in business management, healthcare, web development, math, or software engineering.
-Students may also seek departmental approval for a custom designed concentration.
-Graduates find work in a variety of large and small organizations as web developers, software engineers, application programmers, database specialists, and business/system analysts.
+In addition to the core computer concepts, students select a specific application concentration in business management, healthcare, web development, math or software engineering.
+Students may seek departmental approval for a custom-designed concentration.
+Graduates find work in a variety of large and small organizations as web developers, software engineers, application programmers, database specialists and business/system analysts.
 Some graduates are working for computer consulting firms or working as entrepreneurs, while others are managing the information systems of large and small organizations.

 Finance can be divided into three areas: